 If you aren’t a pediatric RN yourself, you should know these nurses do a lot more than enjoy spending time with babies and children.
 These are specialized registered nurses who work for pediatricians in a variety of settings, including physicians’ offices, clinics and hospitals.
 They may conduct physicals, administer immunization shots, screen for diseases, diagnose illnesses, prescribe medications and place intravenous (IV) lines in patients.
 Pediatric nurses often deal with conditions that can range from colds and broken bones to life-threatening illnesses.
 They have a special role in supporting young patients’ conditions and treatment options, as well as offering emotional support.
 They may work as a general pediatric RN or specialize in a field like pediatric hematology/oncology.

 Before becoming a pediatric nurse, you’ll need to become a registered nurse, or RN.
 That requires obtaining a nursing degree and passing the National Council Licensure Examination for Registered Nurses, known as the NCLEX-RN.
 After that, you’ll need experiencing working as an RN for at least two years, ideally with young patients.

-Speaking of patients, a pediatric nurse must have a lot of patience when working with kids of all ages, as they operate on their own clock, often not on a nurse’s schedule or aligning with their specific task list.
+Speaking of patients, a pediatric RN must have a lot of patience when working with kids of all ages.
+They operate on their own clock, often not on a nurse’s schedule or aligning with their specific task list.

-These nurses also must rely on their own “nurse instincts” as many of the young patients they care for can’t or won’t be able to tell them when they aren’t feeling well, are short of breath or have certain other symptoms.
-For that, and many other reasons, don’t forget to take time to honor pediatric nurses of all types during Pediatric Nurses Week!
+Ped nurses also must rely on their own “nurse instincts.”
+Many of the young patients they care for can’t or won’t be able to tell them when they aren’t feeling well, are short of breath or have certain other symptoms.
+For that, and many other reasons, don’t forget to take time to honor peds nurses of all types during Pediatric Nurses Week!